dcarrasquet/MDiNE-Explorer/README.md

-# iMDiNE
+# MDiNE Explorer
- iMDiNE is a Python application permitting the interactive analysis of differential co-occurrence networks of species.
+ MDiNE Explorer is a user-friendly interface for analyzing differential networks of species.
+MDiNE Explorer exploits the original MDiNE framework to have robust inferences on the associations between taxa.